From Chain-of-Thought to Reasoning Models: How AI Learned to Think Strategically for Marketing and Comms

 Choosing the Right Reasoning Model

-Today’s reasoning models are available across platforms like OpenAI (ChatGPT), Anthropic (Claude), Google (Gemini), DeepSeek, and xAI (Grok).
+Today’s reasoning models are available across platforms like OpenAI (ChatGPT), Anthropic (Claude), Google (Gemini), DeepSeek, xAI (Grok), and open-source ecosystems like Qwen.

 The table below provides an overview of major CoT models available today, highlighting their release context, key features, and ideal use cases.
 Understanding these differences can help you select the right model for the right task.